TeacherGaming/slate/source/includes/sdk_http.md

 --- | -----
-classid | TeacherGaming Desk class id studentid | TeacherGaming Desk id of the student in the class duration | How long it took to complete the event in milliseconds.
+classid | TeacherGaming Desk class id studentid | TeacherGaming Desk id of the student in the class Duration | How long it took to complete the event in milliseconds.
 Optional data | Optional event data for your event is passed in key=value pairs.
 This is the data that has been set by TeacherGaming for each Event that is tracked in your game Examples: levelID=JungleLevel3 Score=3

 #### Response